Chart Color Schemes

 Woombye lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of November 2025, Woombye's population is estimated at around 4,179, reflecting an increase of 235 people since the 2021 Census which reported a population of 3,944.
-This increase is inferred from AreaSearch's estimation of the resident population as 4,170 based on their examination of the latest ERP data release by ABS in June 2024 and an additional 92 validated new addresses since the Census date.
-This results in a density ratio of 309 persons per square kilometer.
-Over the past decade, Woombye has shown resilient growth patterns with a compound annual growth rate of 2.1%, outpacing non-metro areas.
-Interstate migration contributed approximately 62.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+As of February 2026, the estimated population of Woombye is around 4,250, reflecting an increase of 306 people since the 2021 Census.
+The population was reported as 3,944 in the 2021 Census.
+This estimate is based on AreaSearch's validation of new addresses and examination of the latest ERP data release by the ABS in June 2024, which showed a resident population of 4,194.
+This level of population results in a density ratio of 314 persons per square kilometer.
+Over the past decade, Woombye has shown resilient growth patterns with a compound annual growth rate of 2.1%, outpacing the Rest of Qld.
+Interstate migration contributed approximately 62.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population